gokulwholesaleinc-web/wholesale-management-system/REMOVED_ENDPOINTS_DOCUMENTATION.md

 *Generated: August 20, 2025*

 ## Overview
 This document tracks all endpoints and functions removed during the route cleanup initiative.
-The cleanup reduced endpoints from 292 to approximately 250, removing legacy code and duplicates.
+The cleanup reduced endpoints from 292 to 287, removing legacy code and duplicates.

+## CORRECTED CLEANUP RESULTS
+**Actual Impact**: 292 → 287 endpoints (-5 endpoints removed)
+The initial estimate of 45+ endpoints was incorrect.
+Here are the **5 specific endpoints** that were actually removed:

 ## Password Reset Endpoints (REMOVED)